-Roofing including roof space

-Repair category 2

-Notes Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
+Roofing including roof space Repair category 2 Notes The roof covering appears to have been replaced in recent years and this should be confirmed.
+Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
-Heavy moss to tiles.
-Cracked filleting at verge line.
+There is evidence of wood boring insect infestation to timbers within the roof space.
+See 'Dampness, rot and infestation' section above.
+There is evidence of condensation in the roof space.
+This may be alleviated through improved loft ventilation.
+A firm of damp specialists/roofing contractors will be able to provide further advice.